dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 * [`@namespace`][8] designation in Razor file (`.razor`) markup (`@namespace BlazorSample.CustomNamespace`).
 * The project's `RootNamespace` in the project file (`<RootNamespace>BlazorSample</RootNamespace>`).
 * The project name, taken from the project file's file name (`.csproj`), and the path from the project root to the component.
-For example, the framework resolves `{PROJECT ROOT}/Pages/Index.razor` with a project namespace of `BlazorSample` (`BlazorSample.csproj`) to the namespace `BlazorSample.Pages` for the `Index` component, where `{PROJECT ROOT}` is the project root path.
+For example, the framework resolves `{PROJECT ROOT}/Pages/Index.razor` with a project namespace of `BlazorSample` (`BlazorSample.csproj`) to the namespace `BlazorSample.Pages` for the `Index` component. `{PROJECT ROOT}` is the project root path.
 Components follow C# name binding rules.
 For the `Index` component in this example, the components in scope are all of the components:
   * In the same folder, `Pages`.
   * The components in the project's root that don't explicitly specify a different namespace.